-Vehicles with Compact Spare
+Vehicles With Compact Spare

-1. The compact spare tire (if equipped) does not have a TPMS.
-Therefore, the TPMS will not monitor the pressure in the compact spare tire.
+- 1. The compact spare tire (if equipped) does not have a TPMS.
+Therefore, the TPMS will not monitor the pressure in the compact spare tire. - 2.
+If you install the compact spare tire in place of a road tire that has a pressure below the low-pressure warning limit, upon the next ignition switch cycle, the "Tire Pressure Monitoring Telltale Light" will remain on, the

-- 2. If you install the compact spare tire in place of a road tire that has a pressure below the low-pressure warning limit, upon the next ignition switch cycle, the "TPMS Telltale Warning Light" will remain on, a chime will sound, and the EVIC will still display a flashing pressure value in the graphic display. - 3.
-After driving the vehicle for up to 20 minutes above 15 mph (25 km/h), the "TPMS Telltale Warning Light" will flash on and off for 75 seconds and then remain on solid.
-In addition, the EVIC will display a CHECK TPM SYSTEM message for three seconds and then display dashes (- -) in place of the pressure value. - 4.
-For each subsequent ignition switch cycle, a chime will sound, the "TPMS Telltale Warning Light" will flash on and off for 75 seconds and then remain on solid, and the EVIC will display a CHECK TPM SYSTEM message for three seconds and then display dashes (--) in place of the pressure value.
+"TIRE LOW PRESSURE" message will be displayed, a chime will sound, and the EVIC will still display a flashing pressure value in the graphic display.

-5. Once you repair or replace the original road tire, and reinstall it on the vehicle in place of the compact spare, the TPMS will update automatically.
-In addition, the "TPMS Telltale Warning Light" will turn off and the graphic in the EVIC will display a new pressure value instead of dashes (- -), as long no tire pressure is below the low pressure warning limit in any of the four active road tires.
+- 3. After driving the vehicle for up to 20 minutes above 15 mph (24 km/h), the "Tire Pressure Monitoring Telltale Light" will flash on and off for 75 seconds and then remain on solid.
+In addition, the EVIC will display a "SERVICE TPM SYSTEM" message for a minimum of five seconds and then display dashes (--) in place of the pressure value. - 4.
+For each subsequent ignition switch cycle, a chime will sound, the "Tire Pressure Monitoring Telltale Light" will flash on and off for 75 seconds and then remain on solid, and the EVIC will display a "SERVICE TPM SYSTEM" message for a minimum of five seconds and then display dashes (- -) in place of the pressure value. - 5.
+Once you repair or replace the original road tire, and reinstall it on the vehicle in place of the compact spare, the TPMS will update automatically.
+In addition, the "Tire Pressure Monitoring Telltale Light" will turn off and the graphic in the EVIC will display a new pressure value instead of dashes (- -), as long no tire pressure is below the low pressure warning limit in any of the four active road tires.

-NOTE: The vehicle may need to be driven for up to 20 minutes above 15 mph (25 km/h) in order for the TPMS to receive this information.
+NOTE: The vehicle may need to be driven for up to 20 minutes above 15 mph (24 km/h) in order for the TPMS to receive this information.